Anthony Holmes: Biography

 Holmes is a regular lecturer and contributor to many UK business publications seeking authority on corporate behaviour in recession.
-He was cited extensively in the Financial Times 'Road to Recovery' Report on recovery from recession, the Sunday Times, Management Today, and numerous other business titles including The Director (Institute of Directors) and Financial World.
+He was cited in the Financial Times "Road to Recovery" report on recovery from recession, The Sunday Times, Management Today, The Director (Institute of Directors), and Financial World.

 Holmes' comments on complex infrastructure projects focus on the systematic errors made in the evaluation of benefits and costs.

-After a career in investment banking and corporate management, Holmes has recently focused on how and why large complex infrastructure becomes impaired.
+After a career in investment banking and corporate management, Holmes has recently focused on how and why large, complex infrastructure becomes impaired.
 He is also co-founder of the Institute for Infrastructure Studies think tank.